Christina5P/Mindful-Rise/README.md

 ### Nav Bar

-There is a navbar on top of page.
-Its the same information, but it changes color when you move to another page, too keep the contrast.
+The navbar is located at the top of the page and contains the same information across pages, with the color changing to maintain contrast as you navigate.
-At right you can see if you are logged in or not.
-If you are logged in, you have a "Logout" option and if you are not logged in, there is a "Register" and "Login" option instead.
+On the right side, users can see whether they are logged in or not.
+If logged in, there's a "Logout" option; otherwise, "Register" and "Login" options are displayed.
-It´s too keep you informed of your status.

 ![Screenshot of navbar](static/img_readme/navbar.png)

 ### Footer

-There is links to social media in footer and a copyright text
+The footer contains links to social media and a copyright text.

 ![Screenshot of footer](static/img_readme/footer.png)